panakiriakidis-byte/Public-library-internship-Sparta/week-01/week-01-report.md

 ---

 After setting up the basic web servers using Python and PHP, the next step was to prepare the environment required for data storage and dynamic content management.
-For this purpose, a relational database system was introduced, using MySQL, which allows the application to store, retrieve, and manage library-related data efficiently (such as book information, categories, and user activity).
+For this purpose, a relational database system was introduced, using **MySQL**, which allows the application to store, retrieve, and manage library-related data efficiently (such as book information, categories, and user activity).

 Additionally, the setup process included the installation and configuration of the Apache HTTP Server, which provides a stable, production-level environment for serving PHP applications.
 Apache enables the web server to deliver PHP pages reliably and is commonly used in combination with MySQL to create full-stack web applications.